ziqiaow/ziqiaow.github.io/_pages/about.md

 ---

 I am a Postdoctoral Fellow in the [Department of Biostatistics](https://publichealth.jhu.edu/departments/biostatistics) at Johns Hopkins University.
 I currently work with Dr. [Nilanjan Chatterjee](https://publichealth.jhu.edu/faculty/1826/nilanjan-chatterjee).
+I am a recipient of the NIH Pathway to Independence (K99/R00) award.

 I obtained my PhD in Biostatistics from the University of Texas MD Anderson Cancer Center UTHealth Graduate School, under the mentorship of Dr. [Peng Wei](https://faculty.mdanderson.org/profiles/peng_wei.html).
 Before that, I did my undergraduate studies in [Applied Mathematics and Statistics](https://www.stonybrook.edu/commcms/ams/) at SUNY Stony Brook, New York and in Mathematics at [Nanjing University](https://www.nju.edu.cn/en/).